atlc/roamin-columns/README.md

-# My Columns API
+# Roamin' Columns API

-Welcome to My Columns, a drag-and-drop column-based application similar to tools like Jira or Trello.
-This project is built with TypeScript and Node.js, and utilizes Mailgun for passwordless authentication.
+Welcome to Roamin' Columns, a drag-and-drop column-based application similar to tools like Jira or Trello.
+It's like Roman Columns, except they're Roamin' around - feel free to roll your eyes here.
+This project is built with TypeScript and Node.js, and utilizes Mailgun for a completely passwordless authentication workflow.

 Features:
 - Create your own boards - Todo lists, project tracking, etc.